Lezlie States of Halifax brings decades of basketball experience to post

 The MWBA has announced six teams to its stable for 2022, but is entertaining two more potential franchises.
 There are three teams in Nova Scotia and three in New Brunswick.

-Those entrants include the Windsor Edge, Halifax Thunder and Halifax Sirens.
-New Brunswick squads are 506 Elite of Moncton, Fredericton Freeze and Port City Fog of Saint John.
+Those entrants include the Windsor Edge, Halifax Thunder and Halifax.
+New Brunswick squads are Moncton, Fredericton Freeze and Port City Fog of Saint John.

 Prince Edward Island contacts have been in touch, but nothing concrete has been discussed.